 The recommended child: caseworker ratio is 25:1, according to the Minimum Standard for Case Management.

-Data entre personnel with strong IT skills can be responsible for approximately 100 cases, Where caseworkers have good IT skills they can also be responsible for data entry (using the same ratio as above).
+Data entry personnel with strong IT skills can be responsible for approximately 100 cases.
+Where caseworkers have good IT skills it may not be necessary to have dedicated data entry staff - in this case the ratio would be 1:25 children.

 To determine the possible scale and nature of your response you need to think about: